 I’m a doctoral student at the University of Michigan School of Information.
 My research interests are in the fields of Human-Computer Interaction and Social Computing.
-I am interested in how web design and other sociotechnical factors influence user behavior, impression formation, and decision-making.
-I study e-commerce, consumer-to-consumer platforms, and online communities through experimental design, survey methodology, and interview studies.
+I am interested in how web design and other sociotechnical factors influence consumer behavior and decision-making.
+I study e-commerce, consumer-to-consumer platforms, and online consumer communities through experimental design, survey methodology, and interview studies.

 I’m advised by Dr. Sarita Yardi Schoenebeck and Dr. Paul Resnick and I am a member of the Living Online Lab (LOL), which studies social media use in daily life.
 I also work with Dr. Katharina Reinecke at the University of Washington, where I have participated in research through LabintheWild.org, which conducts large-scale, cross-cultural online experiments.